 While many of us are now working from home, I updated this article to be relevant not just for desk jobs, but for those who work from their dining table, sofa, bed or desk in the corner of a room.

 Here are some simple ways to keep active throughout your working day, when working from home:

 1. Set A Reminder On Your Tracker

 You can use that reminder to move as a chance to go and get yourself a glass of water / cup of tea which’ll also help to keep you hydrated.

-I know plenty of people don’t even take a lunch break and if you’re working at home it sometimes can be a little more difficult to remember to stop.
+I know plenty of people didn’t take a lunch break when working in an office and if you’re working at home it sometimes can be a little more difficult to remember to stop.